 The machines were first introduced to the industry in 1999, with a pretty limited range of games and machines to choose from.
 But, it wasn’t until 2001 that the industry relaxed laws on which games could be included, before then allowing popular casino games including roulette and blackjack on the machines.
 This had a huge increase in their popularity and it was at this point where many betting shops started to really increase the number of machines in each shop.
 By April 2005, it was estimated that over 20,000 machines were in UK betting shops alone.

-In 2017 a report carried out by the Gambling Commission indicated that there were now 34,388 B2 Gaming Machines in operation.
-Today bookmakers are limited to just 4 terminals per store and given that there are an estimated 9,000 betting shops, it appears that the vast majority are taking full advantage of their allocated quota of these FOBTs.
+In 2018 a report carried out by the Gambling Commission indicated that there were now 32,956 B2 Gaming Machines in operation in Great Britain.
+Today bookmakers are limited to just 4 terminals per store and given that there are also 8,406 betting shops, it appears that the vast majority are taking full advantage of their allocated quota of FOBTs.

 Early legal status

-When FOBTs first sprung onto the scene in 1999, they were not really classed as gaming a machine, which means they weren’t officially regulated.
-The number in which bookies were able to add to a store and the amount people were able to wager were essentially, limitless.
+When FOBTs first sprung onto the scene in 1999, they were not really classed as gaming machines, which means they weren’t officially regulated.
+The number in which bookies were able to add to a store and the amount of people who were able to wager were limitless.

-It wasn’t until 2003 when the government stepped in expressing concern over the terminals that these laws were set to change.
-They argued that the stakes on offer and the speed of games were a huge reason behind that of problem gambling within society and as a result, got the likes of the ABB (Association of British Bookmakers) to make a formal inquiry about the affect that they had on potential problem gamblers.
+It wasn’t until 2003 when the government stepped in expressing their concerns over the terminals that these laws were set to change.
+They argued that the stakes on offer and the speed of games were a huge reason behind that of problem gambling within society and as a result, got the likes of the ABB (Association of British Bookmakers) to make a formal inquiry about the effect that they had on potential problem gamblers.

 The Gaming Board, who were brought in by the government to deal with the case, argued that these machines were identical to gambling machines and as such, should be treated as gambling machines.
-The ABB stated that as they were as they were in a licensed betting office, they could essentially set them up as they please.
+The ABB stated that as they were in a licensed betting office, they could set them up as they please.

 A compromise was made in 2003, which included: